Golden, creamy gorgonzola risotto with pumpkin. A simple yet decadent dish, perfect for long autumn evenings.

 - red radish sprouts to garnish optional

-- Heat the vegetable stock in a small pan and keep it on very low heat the whole time while you prepare the risotto.
+- Heat the vegetable stock in a small pan and keep it on very low heat the whole time while preparing the risotto.

-- Cook pumpkin: Chop the Hokkaido pumpkin into approximately 2 cm/ 0.7 inches large cubes (you don't have to peel the Hokkaido).
-Heat the butter in a non-stick pan or a heavy-bottomed one.
-Sprinkle the pumpkin with some salt, cover, and braise lightly for about 20 minutes or until soft.
+- Cook pumpkin: Heat the butter in a non-stick pan or a heavy-bottomed one.
+Sprinkle the pumpkin with salt, cover, and braise lightly for about 20 minutes or until soft.
 Stir often and add a little bit from the vegetable broth to it from time to time to avoid it scorching.
 Puree the pumpkin with an immersion blender.

 - Add pumpkin puree: Continue adding broth and stirring until the risotto is cooked to your liking, about 15-20 minutes or according to the packet's instructions.
 Add the pumpkin puree and stir well.
 Take off the heat.

 - Add cheese: Cut the Gorgonzola into small pieces and stir them into the risotto until melted.
 Adjust the taste with salt and lots of freshly ground black pepper.

 - Let stand for about 5 minutes, sprinkle with the red radish sprouts (or parsley) and serve immediately.